Essential Remote Learning Strategies

 Mia Morrison is the Advisor and Lecturer for the Instructional Technology programs at the University of Maine.
 She focuses on the incorporation of technology tools and digital resources to promote curiosity, customize the learning experience, and inspire learner ownership and growth.

-Kasey Hagedorn is an M.Ed. student at the University of Maine.
-As a Graduate Assistant with UMaineOnline, she works to improve the available online services and the online student experience.
+Kasey Hagedorn is a graduate of the M.Ed. program at the University of Maine.
+As a Graduate Assistant with UMaineOnline, she worked to improve the available online services and the online student experience.

 Technology is changing the way we learn, engage, and teach.
 Through our online certificate and degree programs, you’ll develop expertise in using current and emerging technology to enhance your skills as an educator, discover the latest research on learning, and become a leader in creating cutting-edge learning experiences.